jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 explicitly define the names the return variables will have in the SOAP service definition.

-### The function implementation
-The start method needs to do exactly three things:
+Our start method needs to perform three tasks:
 1. Prepare a unique environment (meaning a location for input, status, and output data) for the waiter script to run in.
 2. Start the waiter script.
-3. Create a first status report to send back to the workflow manager via the start method's return arguments.
+3. Create a first status report to send back to the workflow manager as a return argument.

 _Important:_ Note that a CloudFlow service can be run several times in parallel.
 It is therefore important that subsequent status-query calls to the service return information from the correct long-running background process (the waiter script in this example).
-Use the unique `serviceID` to distinguish between these different service executions.
+The workflow manager assigns a unique service ID to every service which is executed (the service ID is really more a _service-execution ID_), which we can use to distinguish between these different service executions.

 Add the following lines to the method you just created: